michaldziuba03/code-samples/social-login/README.md

 > Entity diagram generated with [dbdiagram.io](https://dbdiagram.io/)

 #### Example flow
 Flow is actually very similar to second method.
 The only difference is how you create `federated_accounts` entry.
-You actually create `federated_accounts` after email verification.
+You actually create new federated account (link social provider) after email verification.

-So if user tries to link new social provider to existing account - you generate unique token, save entry with user's data in `staged_accounts` and send email to the user.
-For additional security you can hash that verification token with `sha256` before inserting to database, however to the verification link you put plain token.
-Don't forget about adding expiration time to the `staged_accounts`.
+So if user tries to link new social provider to existing account - you generate random unique token, save entry with user's data in `staged_accounts` and send email to the user.
+For better security you can hash that verification token with `sha256` before inserting to database, however to the verification link you put the plain token.
+Don't forget about adding expiration time checks to the `staged_accounts`.

-When user clicks verification link -  you basically hash plain token from link and check if `staged_account` with that token already exists in database.
+When user clicks verification link -  you hash plain token from link and check if staged account with that token already exists in database.
-If exists you can link new social provider.
-Now user can just use that social provider to login to their account.
+If it exists you can link new social provider.
+Now the user can simply use this social provider to log into their account.

 #### Pros:
-- balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to login to the email and click the verification link.
+- balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to verify email
-- you can verify yourself if user actually controls particular email address
+- you can verify on your own if the user actually controls the specified email address

 #### Cons:
-- most complex and actually not that easy to implement correctly
+- the most complex featured solution and actually not that easy to implement correctly
-- user must check their email inbox
+- user must check their email inbox (it hurts the user experience a bit)

 ## Code sample
 Let's implement [second method](#second-method---user-can-login-with-multiple-providers) in TypeScript and Node.js